 They Aren’t Safe

-With news coming in every few months about how certain retailers have been hacked, and credit card information may be compromised, it is easy to believe that credit cards are not safe.
+With news coming in every few months about the latest retailer who was hacked and your information may have been compromised, it is easy to believe that credit cards are not safe.
 If you are traveling, credit cards can be a better option.

 Would you rather be out $1,000, or out the hour or two to cancel your card and file a fraud claim?